Content Writing & Publishing

 ✅ "There's less traffic today."

-A misplaced comma can completely change your message:
+One misplaced comma can completely change what you're saying:

 "Let's eat, Grandma!"
 (Calling Grandma to dinner)